dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/RemoteLoggerDemo.md

 For other issues, please check the two problems above.

-## Download and Import the SDK
+## Download and Import the DJI SDK

-You can download the iOS SDK from here: <a href="https://developer.dji.com/mobile-sdk/downloads" target="_blank">https://developer.dji.com/mobile-sdk/downloads</a>.

-If you are not familiar with importing the SDK to your Xcode project, please check this tutorial on Github: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration)
+ If you are not familiar with the process of installing DJI SDK in your Xcode project, please check the Github source code and this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration) for details.

 ## Enable Remote Logging